daffainfo/ctf-writeup/CTF ARA 2023/@B4SH/README.md

 > Help Ailee to find what's behind the text written on the paper.

 ## About the Challenge
-We have been given a string containing numbers and capital letters
+We were given a string containing numbers and capital letters

 ## How to Solve?
 To solve this chall, we need to change the string from `hex` to `ASCII`